Understanding the GACA Class 1 Medical Certificate for Pilots in Saudi Arabia

 In some cases, a GACA waiver may be available after a special review.

-Saudi pilots often struggle to keep track of expiry dates, renewal cycles, and regulatory documentation—especially when juggling rosters, training, and exams.
+Many pilots struggle to keep track of expiry dates, renewal cycles, and regulatory documentation while managing busy schedules.

-Wingman Logbook solves this by automatically syncing your roster and alerting you of upcoming medical expiry, license deadlines, and logbook compliance.
+Wingman Logbook can help you by automatically syncing your roster and notifying you of upcoming medical expiry, license deadlines, and logbook compliance.

 Before your GACA medical assessment, ensure you carry: